yujunghwang/factormodel/README.md

 (Dempster, Laird, Rubin, 1977).

-A function ‘dproxyme’ returns a list of estimated measurement (stochastic) matrices from discrete proxy variables.
+A function ‘dproxyme’ returns a list of estimated measurement (stochastic) matrices and a type probability matrix from discrete proxy variables.
 The ij-th element in a measurement matrix is the conditional probability of observing j-th (largest) proxy response value conditional on that the latent type is i.
+The type probability matrix is of size N (num of obs) by sbar (num of type).
+The ij-th element of the type probability is the probability of observation i to belong to the type j.
 For further explanation on identification of measurement stochastic matrices, see Hu(2008) and Hu(2017).